 Variable, depending on the number of cycles and the annealing time.
-For example, if the cycling program specifies 45 cycles and an annealing time of 30 seconds, a LightCycler® Nano PCR run will last about 56 minutes, including 10 minutes pre-incubation time.
-If the cycling program specifies 45 cycles with 10 seconds denaturation and 30 seconds annealing, a LightCycler® 96 PCR run will last about 1:12 hours, including 10 minutes pre-incubation time.
+For example, if the cycling program specifies 45 cycles with 10 seconds denaturation and 30 seconds annealing, a LightCycler® 96 PCR run will last approximately 70 minutes, including 10 minutes pre-incubation time.